solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### On-premises

+**Pros**

+-   Highly configurable environment

+**Cons**

+-   Upfront capital expenditures
+-   OS and hardware maintenance
+-   Increased operation center and labor costs
+-   Time to deploy and scale new solutions

 MySQL is a cross-platform offering, and corporations can utilize their on-premises hardware to deploy highly-available MySQL configurations.
 MySQL on-premises deployments are highly configurable, but they require